openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * Some spreadsheet applications alter data for display purposes, such as inserting zeroes into numbers expressed as decimals.
-For example, the student answer ".5" can be appear in a spreadsheet as "0.5".
+For example, the learner answer ".5" can be appear in a spreadsheet as "0.5".

 If you notice characters that do not display as expected, or multiple lines that have the same ``answer_value`` but different counts, try opening the file